 If I take this entire pot of Fenugreek I’ll make enough milk to feed the whole of Manchester’s babies.
 FALSE – I didn’t find it did a thing, bar make my wee smell.

 Drinking lots of water will help your supply.

-TRUE – Okay so it wasn’t a milky Niagara Falls, but if I didn’t drink enough, I found it took longer to get my ‘usual’ amount.
+TRUE – Okay so it wasn’t a milky Niagara Falls or anything, but if I didn’t drink enough, I found it took longer to get my ‘usual’ amount.

 If I get less today my supply is dropping and will soon dry up.

 FALSE – At least on most accounts.
 My supply went mental during growth spurts, so much so that some night I would express before going to bed just to get my extra milk.
 It became a bit of an obsession, but a few days later, it would be back to normal.
 A good reason to build up a stash before you return though.

 I’ll just eat lots of breast-milk cookies – that will help.

 FALSE – My friend made me some lovely cookies, based on this recipe here.
 But they just tasted nice.
 In fact, so nice, my colleagues munched their way through too.
 None of us made lots of milk though.
 A good diet, with plenty of water, fresh fruit and veg is all you need.

 Breastfeeding my baby whenever possible will keep my supply strong.